MohamedYehiaAliA/DotNetTest/README.md

 1- Fork this repository to your own github account

-2- Adjust connection string to a sql express database (ProjectName.mdf) in the app_data directory
+2- Adjust connection string to a sql express database (Store.mdf) in the app_data directory

-3- All your code should be under Areas>>ProjectName
+3- All your code should be under Areas>>Store

 4- Provide a good code structure: Models | Controllers